-In our view, the implementation and use of older containers, tired, sick or complacent crews, commercial pressures on operators and masters, and possible increases in mis-declared containers weights are all likely to have led to a ‘perfect storm’, culminating in the loss of over 3,000 containers within a short period of time.
+In our view, the implementation and use of older containers, commercial pressures on operators and masters, and possible increases in mis-declared containers weights are all likely to have led to a ‘perfect storm’, culminating in the loss of over 3,000 containers within a short period of time.

 In any event, the increase in the number of incidents has placed a spotlight on this issue, which will hopefully lead to a much greater focus on implementing measures to reduce the number of container overboard incidents in the future.
 Not only is the loss of a container a significant inconvenience to the owners of the cargo, it is a navigation and pollution risk that should be avoided.

 Should you or your insured experience a container loss overboard, our key message is to remember that, when such claims arise, the burden is on the carrier to prove that they have not been negligent.
 Even if the most obvious cause of the loss is a peril of the sea, the carrier will still need to provide documents to prove that the containers were loaded and secured correctly and that the loss was not caused by their negligence.
 In the current circumstances, that is likely to be a difficult burden for the carrier to overcome if they wish to try to defend the claim, particularly in light of the number of contributory factors that are likely to be involved.